 World War II

 As the country went to war once again, Harley-Davidson stepped up to support the U.S. In 1941 almost every motorcycle Harley-Davidson produced went to the military.
 By the end of WWII in 1945, Harley-Davidson had produced almost 90,000 WLA models.
 The company also created the unique XA 750 with its horizontally opposed cylinders and driveshaft designed for desert use.
 Only 1,011 of the rare XA 750s were built.

 Celebrating its 50th anniversary in 1953, the company created this unique logo showcasing a V — honoring the engine that had been so important to the company’s success.
 Harley-Davidson attached the logo to the fender of every 1954 model.

 In 1953 Hendee Manufacturing — the company building the Indian motorcycle — went out of business, leaving Harley-Davidson as the lone American motorcycle company.
 The company would go it alone in the motorcycle business for more than 30 years.

 An all-new motorcycle from Harley-Davidson launched in 1957 — the Sportster.
 With a 55-cubic-inch overhead-valve engine, the Sportster offered impressive performance, later becoming known as the first of the “superbikes.”

-In the mid-1960s, Harley-Davidson introduced the electric starter — its first use was on the three-wheeled Servi-Car.
+In the mid-1960s, Harley-Davidson introduced the electric starter — on the three-wheeled Servi-Car.
 Soon after, the electric starter became available on the new Electra-Glide and Sportster lines.